carbon-design-system/carbon-platform/docs/services-web-app.md

 #### getPropsWithAuth

-`getPropsWithAuth` expects an `authorizationChecker` function that receives the server side context as a param and must return a boolean value indicating whether the user is authorised to view the content or not:
+`getPropsWithAuth` expects an `authorizationChecker` function that receives the server side context as a param and must return a boolean value indicating whether the user is authorized to view the content or not:

 ```
 import { getPropsWithAuth } from '@/utils/getPropsWithAuth'
 import { retrieveUser } from '@/utils/retrieveUser'
 ...
-// Your custom authorization logic here, this one considers the user as authorised if it's email address ends in "ibm.com"
+// Your custom authorization logic here, this one considers the user as authorized if it's email address ends in "ibm.com"
 const validUserAuthorizationChecker = async (context) => {
   const user = await retrieveUser(context)
   if (user) {